-If you’re visiting for our Open Days on 5 and 6 October, why not make a weekend of it?
+If you’re visiting for our Open Day on Saturday 22 June, why not make a weekend of it?

 There’s so much around Bradford to see and do.
 If you, or your son or daughter, consider Bradford as an option, it’s well worth spending a little time getting to know this fantastic city.

 We suggest arriving the evening before your open day, so you’re fresh for our welcome talk the following morning.
-The Open Days run until 2:30pm, leaving you with a free afternoon and evening to explore Bradford.
+The Open Day runs until 3:00pm, leaving you with a free afternoon and evening to explore Bradford.

 Here are our suggestions to help you make the most of your weekend in Bradford: